Skip to main content

 Connection Settings

-• Target URL: The endpoint where leads should be sent.
+• Production URL: The endpoint where leads should be sent.

 • Authentication: Configure Basic Auth, OAuth, or API keys as required by your client.